GusRot/GusRot/README-en.md

  ![Snake animation](https://github.com/GusRot/GusRot/blob/output/github-contribution-grid-snake.svg)

  Being a <en>front-end developer</en> is to bring the best possible experience to the user .
-So all my Github applications have it's proper build!
+So the majority of my Github applications have it's proper build!
 They have domains available here on Github's repositories for you to use as a user.